-Top 10 Foods and Beverages Created By AccidentJust about every food has an interesting story behind it, and some of those were actually happy accidents, whether it was out of laziness, improvisation, luck, or out of unforeseen circumstances.
-Here, we take a look at the best accidental food inventions, and boy, are we glad for these "accidents".
+Top 10 Foods and Beverages Created By AccidentJust about every food has an interesting story behind it.
+Some of these were actually happy accidents, whether they arose out of laziness, improvisation, luck, or unforeseen circumstances.
+Here, we take a look at the best accidental food inventions.
+Boy, are we glad for these accidents!

-Refusing to get up from his seat as he was in the middle of an intense gambling session, John Montagu requested for meat placed between two pieces of bread be brought to him.
-While some others believe that it was work which kept him at his desk for many hours, either way it was Montagu's refusal to get up for a meal that resulted in the creation of one of the most famous finger foods.
+Refusing to get up from his seat as he was in the middle of an intense gambling session, John Montagu requested that meat placed between two pieces of bread be brought to him.
+While some believe it was work that kept him at his desk for many hours, either way, it was Montagu's refusal to get up for a meal that resulted in the creation of one of the most famous finger foods.

 I'm glad all the things on here were created because they are all delicious!

 The greatest mistake ever (Literally because sandwiches are delicious).